armollica/TableShaper/README.md

 Subset columns.

-There are two ways to pick columns, the "selection" method and the "sift" method.
+There are two ways to pick columns, the "selection" method and the "filter" method.

 The "selection" method is the default method.
 With this method you give a